Cyccyyycyc/Cyccyyycyc.github.io/_pages/about.md

 Hi there 👋👋 !

-My name is Yan Cai(蔡艳), I'm currently a senior undergraduate student at the [School of Cyber Science and Engineering (SCSE)](http://cse.whu.edu.cn/index.htm), [Wuhan University (WHU)](https://www.whu.edu.cn/), pursuing a B.E. degree in Cyberspace Security.
+My name is Yan Cai (蔡艳), I'm currently a senior undergraduate student at the [School of Cyber Science and Engineering (SCSE)](http://cse.whu.edu.cn/index.htm), [Wuhan University (WHU)](https://www.whu.edu.cn/), pursuing a B.E. degree in Cyberspace Security.

 It's a fortune to be supervised by Prof. [Run Wang](http://wangrun.github.io/) during my study on AI.
 My research interest lies in trustworthy machine learning.
 Please check my publication for more details.

 <!-- My research interest lies in trustworthy machine learning, with a specific interest in responsible (multimodal) generative models.
 Please check my publication for more details. -->

-🌟🌟 I’m open to any possible discussions or collaboration opportunities.
-If you’re interested in working with me, don’t hesitate to drop me an email!
+🌟🌟 I'm open to any possible discussions or collaboration opportunities.
+If you're interested in working with me, don't hesitate to drop me an email!

 <!-- 我是 **蔡艳**，目前就读于[武汉大学国家网络安全学院](https://cse.whu.edu.cn/)网络空间安全专业。